Electric Motors and Drives (EMD)

 Proven sensor technology for highly accurate measurement of torque, force, pressure and temperature.

-A wireless, passive, non-contact sensing system consisting of two main components: SAW sensing elements connected to antennas and an electronic interrogation unit called a reader, connected to its antenna.
-The reader launches the interrogation signal which is picked up by the sensor's antenna.
-The sensing element does not contain any DC power source, and works as a passive back-scatterer reflecting the interrogation signal back to the reader.
-The backscattered signal reflects the frequency of oscillation affected by a physical measurand.
-The reader analyses the received back-scattered signal and calculates the value of the physical measurand.
+A wireless, passive, sensing system consisting of three main elements: SAW sensing elements connected to antennas known as RF Couplers mounted on the part to be measured and an electronic interrogation unit called a reader, connected to its stationary RF coupler.
+The reader generates and transmits an interrogation signal across the RF Coupler to the sensing element.
+The sensing element is excited by this RF signal creating a Surface Acoustic Wave (SAW) on the surface of a Piezoelectric substrate between the fingers of an interdigital transducer (IDT).
+The IDT reflects the SAW back to the reader.
+The frequency of this reflected signal is affected by the physical measurement of either strain or temperature in the sensing element.
+The reader analyses the received signal and calculates the value of the physical measurement.

 As the market for electrified vehicle powertrains develops rapidly, the quest to deliver improved efficiency and performance in electric drive system…